isc-projects/bind9/win32utils/readme1st.txt

 	Documentation

 This kit includes Documentation in HTML format.
 The documentation is not copied during the installation process so you should move it to any convenient location for later reference.
 Of particular importance is the BIND 9 Administrator's Reference Manual (Bv9ARM*.html) which provides detailed information on BIND 9.
 In addition, there are HTML pages for each of the BIND 9 applications.

 	DNS Tools

-The following tools have been built for Windows NT: dig, nslookup, host, nsupdate, rndc, rndc-confgen, named-checkconf, named-checkzone, dnssec-keygen, dnssec-signzone.
-The tools will NOT run on Win9x, only WinNT and Win2000.
+The following tools have been built for Windows: dig, nslookup, host, nsupdate, rndc, rndc-confgen, named-checkconf, named-checkzone, dnssec-keygen, dnssec-signzone.
 The latter tools are for use with DNSSEC.
 All tools are installed in the dns/bin directory.

 IMPORTANT NOTE ON USING THE TOOLS:

 It is no longer necessary to create a resolv.conf file on Windows as the tools will look in the registry for the required nameserver information.
 However if you wish to create a resolv.conf file as follows it will use it in preference to the registry nameserver entries.

 To create a resolv.conf you need to place it in the System32\Drivers\etc directory and it needs to contain a list of nameserver addresses to use to find the nameserver authoritative for the zone.
 The format of this file is:

 nameserver 1.2.3.4
 nameserver 5.6.7.8

 Replace the IP addresses with your real addresses.
 127.0.0.1 is a valid address if you are running a nameserver on the localhost.

 	Problems

 Please report all problems to bind9-bugs@isc.org and not to me.
 All other questions should go to the bind-users@isc.org mailing list or the comp.protocol.dns.bind news group.

 	Danny Mayer
 	mayer@ntp.isc.org